Max094Reikeb/Electrona-Project/README.md

 ## Special Thanks
 People who helped me making this mod are below the description, but I wanted to make special thanks to :
 - Aixiis (alias super_cube4) for helping design the first GUIs that defined and still define Electrona.
-- BananOgato (alias Darklaime) for helping designing things for this mod and being a good texturer.
+- birb for helping designing things for this mod and being a good texturer.
 - Fredzik22 (alias Fredzik) who is also a good texturer of the mod.